A Latent Shrinkage Position Model for Binary and Count Network Data: The latent shrinkage position model

 \subsection{Properties of the latent shrinkage position model}

 Given the use of the multiplicative truncated gamma process prior, it is of interest to explore the behaviour of distances in the latent space imposed by the LSPM.
-The full derivations for this section are given in Appendix \ref{app:Edist}.
+The full derivations for this section are given in the supplementary material in Appendix \ref{app:properties}.

 The expected squared distance between nodes $i$ and $j$ within the $\ell$-th dimension given its precision $\omega_{\ell}$ is